430058Mauger1/Unit-15-Assignment-2/docs/README.md

 ### Functionality & Compatibility Testing

 To test my website I will make sure all my links, buttons and interactive features work.
 To do this once I will go through and check all links, buttons and interactive features and record the results.
+To test the websites compatibility I will use it on multiple browsers and devices.

 ### Functionality & Compatibility Testing Results